pappscalle/java-zippedlist/README.md

 #### Create a real List and encapsulate the input Lists

 Create a real list, by extending the AbstractList-class.
 Encapsulate the input lists, and concatenate the result in the .get()-method.
+Note that the example is made generic, so any type of lists should be possible to zip.
 ```
 ZippedList<String, String, String> people = new ZippedList<>(firstNames, lastNames, (t, u) ->  t + " " + u);
 people.stream()...